 The AirBike Elite is a beast of an exercise bike.
 It’s built tough with the extra heavy frame and reinforced ball bearings at every moving joint.

-It also has a fully adjustable seat, multi-grip handlebars, an impressive weight capacity, and a solid warranty backing it up.
+It also has a fully adjustable seat, an impressive weight capacity, and a solid warranty backing it up.
 This is a Crossfit athlete’s dream fitness bike, capable of providing the most intense workouts you can fathom.

 Is it the best exercise bike in the world?
 Yeah, probably.
 It’s definitely the best fan bike on the market.